iWinston/typeorm-plus/docs/logging.md

 ## Using custom logger

-You can create your own logger class by implementing `Logger` interface and specifying your custom logger in connection options:
+You can create your own logger class by implementing the `Logger` interface:

 ```typescript
 import {Logger} from "typeorm";